Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 Audio data preprocessing

 Besides enriching data with meaningful tags, we have to preprocess sound data to achieve better prediction accuracy.
-Here are most basic steps for speech recognition and sound classification projects.
+Here are the most basic steps for speech recognition and sound classification projects.

 Framing means cutting the continuous stream of sound into short pieces (frames) of the same length (typically, of 20-40 ms) for further segment-wise processing.